Trends to equilibrium for a nonlocal Fokker-Planck equation: Large-time behaviour

-\begin{proof} The proof of existence and uniqueness follows from Proposition $2$ of Section $6$ of the paper by Le Bris and Lions \cite{LLB}.
-The boundedness in time of the quantity \fer{HH} is can be obtained from
+\begin{proof} The proof of existence and uniqueness follows from a result by Le Bris and Lions \cite{LLB}, since the drift and diffusion coefficients of equation \fer{eq:FP0_k} satisfy the hypotheses of Proposition $2$ of Section $6$.
+Indeed $x-\tilde{x}_0(t) \in L^1([0,T], W^{1,1}_{\textrm{loc}}(\mathbb R))$ and it has constant derivative.
+Moreover